Mpho757/MPHO-KHONGOANA-GitHub/README.md

 # Mpho Khongoana
 ###  Data Science Enthusiast

 Welcome to my GitHub profile!
-I'm Mpho Khongoana, a Data science enthusiast with a Computer Science degree from Wits University.
+I'm Mpho Khongoana, a Data science enthusiast with a Computer Science degree from University of the Witwatersrand.
 Passionate about leveraging data-driven insights to solve real-world problems.
 Constantly exploring new techniques and technologies in machine learning, data visualization, and statistical analysis.
 Excited to collaborate on innovative projects and contribute to the data science community.

 I am constantly expanding my skills and knowledge in the field of data science, and I am excited to share my journey with you through my project portfolio.